-Wales is a world beater in so many ways, but our epic shores are right up there with the best there is.
 They’re the perfect place to hang out with a big group of friends or family, ticking off some bucket list adventures.
-Here are eight great experiences that are best enjoyed as a group.
+Here are seven great experiences that are best enjoyed as a group.

 If you haven’t had enough escapades on your trip so far, head to Preseli Venture in Haverfordwest, Pembrokeshire.
 There, you can experience an adventure day like never before, taking in the totally untouched, rugged wilderness of West Wales at locations so secret we can’t even link you to them!
 What we can say is that the adventures include kayaking to off-shore islands, exploring mystical caves, and floating among the rock gardens.
 If you need an extended stay, you can rest your weary limbs at Preseli Venture’s five star eco lodge.

 The Welsh coast can be fantastic fun and provides great opportunities for adventurous activities, but please read up on the risks and make sure you are prepared.

 - Follow these tips from the RNLI for staying safe on the Welsh coast.